menny/menny.github.io/.cassandra/pre-mortem.md

 **Context:** It is six months in the future.
 This blog post was a total disaster.
 Engagement was near zero, technical readers on Hacker News dismissed it as "unoriginal fluff," and it ultimately damaged the author's credibility as a technical expert.

-**Your Goal:** Perform a post-mortem autopsy on this failed post.
-Do not be "helpful" or "polite."
-Be a skeptical, high-standard critic whose job is to find the rot before it spreads.

 ## Failure Dimensions to Investigate

 ### 1. The "Boredom" Point